vipul-san2412/GenAI-web-crawler-and-AI-assistant/README.md

 ## Usage

-* The product can be used to scan a website and look for potential questions that might arise with the solutions provided in the highlighted hyperlinks.
+* The project can be used to scan a website and look for potential questions that might arise with the solutions provided in the highlighted hyperlinks.

 ## Backstory